buildingSMART/IDS/Documentation/property-facet.md

 Instead of checking the documentation, your IDS authoring software may help you to shortlist valid **Property Sets**.

 In IDS facets, **Properties** may have a data type that constrains the expected format in which the property will be stored (e.g. text value, a boolean, or a number).
-If it is a number, the value may be unit-less, such as a count of a value, or have a unit, such as a length, area, or more complex unit like a flow rate, pressure, or voltage range.
+If it is a number, the value will be unit-less, such as a count of a value and the unit dependent on the measure associated with teh specified `dataType`.
-You can view a full list of units in the following links:
+Our [unit documentation](units.md) provides the list of acceptable measures and the SI unit used for their expression.
+For more information consult the IFC documentation at the following links:

 - [IFC4X3 data types](http://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/annex-b2.html)
 - [IFC4 data types](https://standards.buildingsmart.org/IFC/RELEASE/IFC4/ADD2_TC1/HTML/link/alphabeticalorder-defined-types.htm)
 - [IFC2X3 data types](https://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/alphabeticalorder_definedtype.htm)

-For your convenience, a short list of common data types are listed here:
+For convenience, a short list of common data types are listed here:

 | Data type        | Usage Scenario                                                                             |
 | ---------------- | ------------------------------------------------------------------------------------------ |